plioi/plioi.github.io/_posts/2013-06-12-dry-test-inheritance.markdown

 layout: post
 ---

-Over the last two weeks, we've seen how <a href="https://github.com/plioi/fixie">Fixie</a> can be configured to <a href="http://www.headspring.com/fixies-life-bicycle/">mimic NUnit</a> and to <a href="http://www.headspring.com/the-sincerest-form-of-flattery/">mimic xUnit</a>.
+Over the last two weeks, we've seen how [Fixie](https://github.com/plioi/fixie) can be configured to [mimic NUnit](http://www.headspring.com/fixies-life-bicycle/) and to [mimic xUnit](http://www.headspring.com/the-sincerest-form-of-flattery/).
 That's a neat little trick, but doesn't provide much value.
 This week, we'll see how Fixie's convention API can be used to *improve* upon NUnit.

-<blockquote>Today's code samples work against <a href="http://nuget.org/packages/Fixie/0.0.1.62">Fixie 0.0.1.62</a>.
+<blockquote>Today's code samples work against [Fixie 0.0.1.62](http://nuget.org/packages/Fixie/0.0.1.62).
 The customization API is in its infancy, and is likely to change in the coming weeks.</blockquote>

 Today's sample convention addresses two problems in NUnit:
 <ol>